rodrigoBaranda/PersonalPortfolio/README.md

 ### First Time Setup

 1. **Upload Credentials File**: In the sidebar, upload the Google Service Account JSON file you downloaded from Google Cloud Console
-2. **Enter Sheet Name**: Confirm or modify the Google Sheet name (default: "Transactions")
-3. **Click Refresh**: The app will load your transactions and fetch current market data
+2. **Click Refresh**: The app will load your transactions and fetch current market data using the configured workbook name

 ### Understanding the Dashboard